Mivg/SLED/README.md

 Make sure to install pytorch according to your machine spec.
 See installation options [here](https://pytorch.org/get-started/locally/).

-Installing SLED is easy with pip.
+Installing SLED is easy with pip:
 ```
 pip install py-sled
 ```

 Some backbone models require additional dependencies.
-If you wish to work with T5 for example, you can install using.
+If you wish to work with T5 for example, you can install using:
 ```
 pip install py-sled[t5]
 ```

-If you wish to run the examples, install the required dependencies with
+If you wish to run the examples, install the required dependencies with:
 ```
 pip install py-sled[examples]
 ```

-If you wish to continue developing this repository, install the full development requirments with
+If you wish to continue developing this repository, install the full development requirments with:
 ```
 pip install py-sled[dev]
 ```

 ## Usage
-Working with SLED is seamless when working with HuggingFace's Transformers AutoClasses.
+Working with SLED is seamless when using HuggingFace's Transformers AutoClasses.

 A minimal usage example:
 ```python